SalesforceSFDC/Apex/Apex Cheat Sheet.md

   * To store information that is shared across instances of a class, use a static variable.
   * All instances of the same class share a single copy of the static variable.
   * Local variable names are evaluated before class names.

+## Instance Methods and Variables
+* Instance methods and member variables are used by an instance of a class, that is, by an object.
+* An instance member variable is declared inside a class, but not within a method.
+* Instance methods usually use instance member variables to affect the behavior of the method.
 ## Important Reserved Keywords
 | Keyword | Description | Example |
 |------|-----|---|